 Any company doing business or owing property in Georgia is subject to the state´s corporate income tax and corporate net worth tax.
 Still the lowest in the nation, Georgia´s corporate income tax is six percent on the taxable income derived from business conducted in Georgia.
 The corporate net worth tax is based on the company´s net worth.

 Additional Business Taxes

 Certain areas have been designated as impact fee areas and require special permits.
 Upon applying for permits, businesses will be notified of impact fees for their proposed site.
 Several communities also have established community improvement districts, which levies an additional tax.

 A wide range of development and general business incentives and tax credits are offered by the state of Georgia, Fulton County, City of Alpharetta, and the City of Roswell.
 If your business qualifies, the following may be available: taxable and tax-exempt bond financing, job tax credit, Freeport exemption, taxable bond issue, investment tax credit, retraining tax credit, child care credit.

-Progress Partners of North Fulton Atlanta is a three year initiative of the Greater North Fulton Chamber of Commerce designed to position North Fulton as one of the top destinations in Atlanta for long-term economic growth and superior quality of life.
+Progress Partners of North Fulton Atlanta is an initiative of the Greater North Fulton Chamber of Commerce designed to position North Fulton as one of the top destinations in Atlanta for long-term economic growth and superior quality of life.
 Through this initiative, Progress Partners combines the best attributes of Alpharetta, Johns Creek, Milton, Mountain Park, Roswell and Sandy Springs..